yfflood/yfflood.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an PhD student at Department of Industrial Engineering, Tsinghua University.
-My research interest is mainly focuesed on decision making under risk and uncertainty, and also computational models of other aspects of human cognition and behaviour.
+I am a PhD student at the department of industrial engineering, Tsinghua University.
+I received my B.S. in industrial engineering from Tsinghua University in 2023.

+My research is mainly focuesed on decision-making, with an interest in both normative theory and descriptive models.
+Generally speaking, I work on computational models of human cognition & behaviour.
 I'm also enthusiastic about algorithmic music composition (AIGC, etc.).

-# Education

-- B.S. in Industrial Engineering, Tsinghua University, 2023

 # Papers